-- (2) A presiding hearing officer who is involved in the decisional process and who receives an ex parte communication in violation of subsection (1) shall place on the record of the pending matter all written communications received, all written responses to such communications, and a memorandum stating the substance of all oral communications received and all oral responses made, and shall also advise all parties that such matters have been placed on the record.
+120.66(2) A presiding officer who is involved in the decisional process and who receives an ex parte communication in violation of subsection (1) shall place on the record of the pending matter all written communications received, all written responses to such communications, and a memorandum stating the substance of all oral communications received and all oral responses made, and shall also advise all parties that such matters have been placed on the record.
 Any party desiring to rebut the ex parte communication shall be allowed to do so, if such party requests the opportunity for rebuttal within 10 days after notice of such communication.
-The presiding hearing officer may, if the officer deems it necessary to eliminate the effect of an ex parte communication received by him or her, withdraw from the proceeding, in which case the division shall assign a successor. - (3) Any person who makes an ex parte communication prohibited by subsection (1), and any presiding hearing officer who fails to place in the record any such communication, is in violation of this act and may be assessed a civil penalty not to exceed \$500 or be subjected to such other disciplinary action as his or her superiors may determine.
+The presiding officer may, if necessary to eliminate the effect of an ex parte communication, withdraw from the proceeding, in which case the division shall assign a successor.

+120.66(3) Any person who makes an ex parte communication prohibited by subsection (1), and any presiding officer who fails to place in the record any such communication, is in violation of this act and may be assessed a civil penalty not to exceed \$500 or be subjected to other disciplinary action.